fboender/multi-git-status/README.md

 mgitstatus
 ==========

-Show uncommited, untracked and unpushed changes in multiple Git repositories.
+Show uncommitted, untracked and unpushed changes in multiple Git repositories.
 Scan for .git dirs up to **DEPTH** directories deep.
 The default is 2.
 If **DEPTH** is 0, the scan is infinitely deep.